dzekelid/coupons/_listings/stripe/openapi.md

   /coupons/{coupon}:
     delete:
       summary: Delete Coupons Coupon
-      description: "You can delete coupons via the coupon management page of the Stripe dashboard.
-However, deleting a coupon does not affect any customers who have already applied the coupon; it means that new customers can\u2019t redeem the coupon.
-You can also delete coupons via the API."
+      description: You can delete coupons via the coupon management page of the Stripe dashboard.
+However, deleting a coupon does not affect any customers who have already applied the coupon; it means that new customers can???t redeem the coupon.
+You can also delete coupons via the API.
       operationId: deleteCouponsCoupon
       x-api-path-slug: couponscoupon-delete
       parameters: